 Computer Networking and Information Technology majors will work in diverse industrial and governmental environments which will require critical knowledge, skills, and abilities.
-The Information Technology faculty and its advisory council encourage computer networks, information systems, integrated manufacturing, GIS & remote sensing, energy and power systems, and computer science as priority areas.
+The Information Technology faculty and its advisory council encourage computer networks, information systems, integrated manufacturing, GIS and remote sensing, energy and power systems, and computer science as priority areas.
 Modern industrial production operations will require networking professionals to run the array of information technologies which are the key infrastructure supporting their commerce.
 If additional diversification of a student's program of study is needed, an advisor will recommend a course from the list of technology course descriptions in the Description of Courses section of this catalog.

-NOTE: Industry certification and a minimum of 100 hours of an approved internship are required for graduation.
+NOTE: Industry certification and a minimum of 100 hours of an approved internships are required for graduation.
 The department will assist students on identifying sites for internship.
 This may be done during the Fall, Spring, and Summer semesters for students to gain practical work experiences which are required in the industry.

 The internship may be completed any time after the sophomore year.
+Certification is required by the end of the internship.

-Recommended electives pool for Computer Networking Majors:
+Recommended electives pool for Computer Networking Majors pursuing:

 - IT 333 Mobile Applications

 - IT 350 Communications Systems

 - IT 361 Introduction to Data Communications

 - IT 363 LAN and Enterprise Networks

 - IT 366 Enterprise Systems and Networking II

-- IT 391 Applied Statistics I / Data Analytics
+- IT 391 Applied Statistics I /Data Analytics

 - IT 392 Applied Statistics II /Data Analytics

 - IT 395 Cyber Security

 - IT 397 Design of Experiment

 - IT 410 Backup Recovery Systems Architecture

 - IT 412 Cloud Infrastructure and Services

-- IT 414 Distributed Systems & Cloud Computing
+- IT 414 Distributed Systems and Cloud Computing

 - IT 433 Mobile Applications II

 - IT 461 Virtualizations Technologies

 - IT 462 CCNA Review

 - IT 468 Network Security II

 - IT 472 Fiber Optics

-- IT 477 Networking in UNIX
+- IT 477 Remote Sensing of the Environment

-- TY 373 Enterprise Systems & Networks I
+- TY 373 Enterprise Systems and Networks I

-TY 272 Java, CT 326 Programming w/C++, or course with approval of AT department head.
+TY 272 Java, CT 326 Computer Programming w/C++, or course with approval of AT department head.